-The strategy needs to benefit your audience or it will not work for you.
+The strategy needs to benefit your audience, or it will not work for you.

 For example, videos are doing very well on Facebook.
 That is why you are seeing more and more businesses creating videos.
-They are not doing this because they like to create videos, they are doing this because it works for their business.
+They are not doing this because they like to create videos.
+They are doing this because it works for their business.

 Ask yourself, “How can I incorporate videos into my Facebook marketing strategy?”

-- Facebook Basics What Artists Need to Know
+- Art That Sells – What Artists Need to Know